-Similar to the above methods, the %Nc for each draw was calculated across a set of discrete values of W over the range of 1 Mg dry wt. ha-1 and the maximum observed value of W in the experimental data set.
-At the effect level of location:variety, the difference between the %Nc for a given comparison and reference CNDC (i.e., ∆%Nc) was calculated at each value of W. From this computed set of ∆%Nc, the 0.05, 0.50 (i.e., median) and 0.95 quantile values were identified for each effect level of location:variety to determine the 90% credible region for ∆%Nc.
-For a given range of W values, the comparison curve considered to be not significantly different from the reference curve if the ∆%Nc values for the 0.05 and 0.95 quantile values of %Nc were respectively less than and greater than zero (i.e., the 90% credible region for ∆%Nc contains zero).
-In the case where the 0.05 quantile value for ∆%Nc was greater than zero, the comparison curve was considered to have a significantly greater %Nc than the reference curve.
-In the case where the 0.95 quantile value for ∆%Nc was less than zero, the comparison curve was considered to have a significantly lower %Nc than the reference curve.
-To evaluate ∆%Nc in the present study, the %Nc for a given effect level of location:variety was compared to all other levels, and this approach allows for the direct evaluation of ∆%Nc across G × E × M effects.
+Using the directly modeled method described above, %Nc for each posterior draw was calculated.
+At the effect level of location:variety, ∆%Nc was calculated (Eq.
+[10]) where %Nc,ref is the median %Nc from the posterior distribution for the reference level and %Nc,i was the median %Nc from the posterior distribution for each pairwise comparison of all other levels.
+From this computed set of ∆%Nc, the 0.05, 0.50 (i.e., median) and 0.95 quantile values were identified for each pairwise comparison of location:variety levels to determine the 90% credible region for ∆%Nc.
+The comparison curve was considered to be not significantly different from the reference curve when the 90% credible region for ∆%Nc contained zero.
+This approach allows for the direct evaluation of differences in %Nc across G × E × M effects (i.e., location:variety levels).

 Comparing Critical N Concentration across Statistical Methods

 An analogous method was also used to compare the CNDCs fitted in the present study to the CNDCs published in previous studies (i.e., Ben Abdallah et al. (2016); Giletto et al. (2020)).
-Specifically, the previously published curves were evaluated to see if they fell within the 90% credible region for the corresponding curve fitted with the hierarchical Bayesian method in the present study.
-Using the determined credible region for the %Nc, it is possible to identify the range for which two CNDCs are significantly different.
-If the previously identified %Nc value falls outside of the credible region for %Nc identified in this study, then the two curves are determined to be significantly different over the range for which the previous value falls outside of the credible region.
+Specifically, ∆%Nc for each level of location:variety with previously published CNDC was calculated (Eq.
+[10]) using where %Nc,ref was set as the median value (i.e., 0.50 quantile) of %Nc from the directly modeled method, and %Nc,i was set as the previously published values of %Nc.
+If ∆%Nc falls outside of the 90% credible region for %Nc determined from the directly modeled method, then the two curves are determined to be significantly different over the range for which the previous value falls outside of the credible region.
 This approach allows for direct evaluation of differences in %Nc for CNDCs developed from the same set of data across various statistical methods.

 Results